HackYourFutureBelgium/home/students/sunday-class.md

   * Try forking your group's repository and sending a pull request with one of the user stories completed
   * Open a project board and practice using issues to manage your project

 ## All Together - Recap & Homework Intro

 __15:20-16:00__

 ### Check-In

-A ~45 second check-in from each group on what they learned and struggled with in the exercises.
+A ~1 minute check-in from each group on what they learned and struggled with in the exercises.

 ### Homework Intro